the-cai-lab/Cai-lab-ChimeraX-script/README.md

 - `pdb/`
   - One or more PDB files: `*.pdb` (used to locate chains and for ChimeraX analysis).
   - One or more nucleotide files: `*.fna` (used to extract codon sequences).
-- `running/running.txt`
-  - A text file used by `script1.py` for UI status.
-The ChimeraX script overwrites this file during execution.

 - `script/`
   - `script.py` expects to run under ChimeraX with the substructure below:
     - `script/input/` (generated inputs like `input.csv` and `codon.txt`).